jasonqiu212/HaveAnot/README.md

 npm run dev
 ```

 Congratulations!
-You have successfully initialized como.
+You have successfully initialized have anot?. :tada: